NikitaSmall/audio-challenge/readme.md

 2. gin-gonic/Gin as http-router/micro-framework
 3. Recorderjs as audio record tool
 4. Gorilla/websocket as a websocket implementation in Go
+5. Yandex speech cloud as a voice recognition tool
 - Bunch of small tools and libs that could be seen inside of source code at `import` statement

 ## Comment about language and structure: